 If you or a loved one were injured due to the negligence of a company or manufacturer, our attorneys are ready to help.
 At Cory Watson Attorneys, we understand how difficult it can be to determine your legal rights on your own.

 We can help you understand the difference between class action and mass torts and determine if you have a strong case.
-We can also provide comprehensive legal counsel and help guide you through the entire litigation process to ensure that you, and others harmed, receive the best possible results.
+We can also provide comprehensive legal counsel and help guide you through the entire litigation process to ensure that you receive the best possible results.

-From our main office in Birmingham, we have decades of experience serving injury victims across the United States.
-Call (877) 562-0000 or fill out our free initial consultation form to learn more about how we may be able to help you.
+From our offices in Birmingham, Nashville, and Memphis, we have decades of experience serving injury victims across the United States.